moorepants/moorepants.info/content/a-tale-of-three-transit-stooges.rst

    No

+1. Existing Service

 This is a blatant lie on the first page.
 Introducing the proposed service was clearly going to eliminate the 30+ year old UC Davis Intercampus Shuttle which has been contracted to All West Coach Lines Inc. since 2016.

-   *Please describe any relevant proposed programs or grant requests your organization may be pursuing that may affect your proposal*
+   *a.ii.
+Please describe any relevant proposed programs or grant requests your organization may be pursuing that may affect your proposal*

    Any proposed programs or grant requests will not negatively affect this